-This research project is designed to help you and your family to recognise valuable knowledge you have about climate change and environmental challenges.
-It is not designed to upset you by thinking about climate change.
+This research project is designed to help you and your family to recognise the valuable knowledge you have about climate change and environmental challenges.
+It is not designed to upset you by making you think about climate change.
 However, if you find that taking part in the research makes you anxious about climate change, you can contact the following organisations: